Official Littafi Logo (2)

 Second, by way of subplots, there is very little to distract from the looming disaster that is the Edwina-Anthony-Kate triangle.
 Maybe they would have had more mystery to put out if they hadn’t revealed Penelope as Lady Whistledown (which I still don’t fancy) in season one.

 I’m personally at odds and ends here.
-There were several things I admired and despised simultaneously; honestly, it was alarming.
+There were several things I both admired and despised; honestly, it was alarming.
 I’ll explain.

-In true Netflix fashion, the series continued to cast with appropriate racial diversity (ignoring the historical truth) even making two of the leads Indian.
-That was all well and good, but then they shy away from the racial discourse that could have added spice to the story.
+In true Netflix fashion, the series continued to cast with appropriate racial diversity (ignoring the historical truth), even making two of the leads Indian.
+That was all well and good, but then they shied away from the racial discourse that could have added spice to the story.
 Don’t get me started on the “American” whose accent and Americanness promptly disappeared after his first few appearances.

-They try to touch on the theme of gender equality and activism using a fan-favorite character, Eloise Bridgerton, but fail, as the message fades to background noise when Eloise meets a love interest.
+They try to touch on the themes of gender equality and activism using a fan-favorite character, Eloise Bridgerton, but fail, as the message fades into the background noise when Eloise meets a love interest.

 The most exciting sub-story was the dynamic happening between Eloise and Penelope’s friendship and Lady Whistledown’s identity.
 Honestly, both these ladies’ characters could have done so much more than just bicker.
 There’s no real self-discovery or growth for any support character, and Colin’s character perhaps even becomes more insufferable than before.